ethanocurtis/MultiNotify/README.md

 ### 5. Run the Bot with Docker

-Below is a sample `docker-compose.yml` you can use to run MultiNotify quickly:
+Below is a sample `docker-compose.yml` to run MultiNotify:

 ```yaml
 version: "3.8"